mahdiatubly/AWS/Machine Learning/MLOpsEngineering.md

   - Set up account-level isolation across development, test, and production workloads.
   - Stream ML workload logs to a log archive account, and then filter and apply log analysis in an observability account.
   - Run a centralized governance account for provisioning, controlling, and auditing data access.

+- Shadow: In this approach, the production model and candidate replacement model are tested with live data side-by-side, but on a dedicated environment for testing.
+Live production data is feeding these tests, but the responses do not impact the production system.
+Shadow testing provides production safety because the inference predictions do not impact the production system.
+- SageMaker multi-variant endpoints provide two methods for testing ML models, or you can invoke a specific variant directly for each request:
+  - Specifying traffic distribution – You can distribute endpoint invocation requests across multiple production variants by providing the percentage of traffic distribution for each variant.
+  -  Invoking specific variants – You can test multiple models by invoking specific models for each request.
+Configure your application to specify a specific TargetVariant parameter when you call InvokeEndpoint during a user session.
+SageMaker targets the production variant that you specify to process the request.
+This targeted routing overrides the traffic distribution specified in the endpoint configuration.

+- Deployment guardrails are a set of model deployment options in Amazon SageMaker Inference to update your machine learning models in production.
+SageMaker supports two types of deployments to update models in production: blue/green deployments and rolling deployments.
+-  The available traffic shifting modes for blue/green deployments are all at once, canary (Traffic shifts in two steps), and linear (A fixed portion of the traffic shifts in a pre-specified number of equally spaced steps).
+Amazon CloudWatch alarms are a prerequisite for using baking periods in deployment guardrails.
+You can only use the auto-rollback functionality in deployment guardrails if you set up CloudWatch alarms that can monitor an endpoint.
+If you do not have any CloudWatch alarms set up to monitor your endpoint, then the auto-rollback functionality does not work during your deployment.
+-  The baking period feature helps you to monitor the performance and functionality of your new instances before terminating your old instances.
+Thus, it ensures that your new fleet is fully operational.
+- The portion of your green fleet that turns on to receive traffic is called the canary, and you can choose the size of this canary.
+The canary size should be less than or equal to 50 percent of the new fleet's capacity.
+After the baking period finishes and no pre-specified CloudWatch alarms are activated, the remaining traffic shifts from the old (blue) fleet to the green fleet.
+- Rolling deployments gradually replace the previous deployment of your model version with the new version by updating your endpoint in configurable batch sizes.
+The traffic shifting behavior of rolling deployments is similar to the linear traffic shifting mode in blue/green deployments.
+However, rolling deployments provide you with the benefit of reduced capacity requirements when compared to blue/green deployments.
+With rolling deployments, fewer instances are active at a time.
+You have more granular control over how many instances you want to update in the new fleet.
+You should consider using a rolling deployment instead of a blue/green deployment if you have large models or a large endpoint with many instances.
+- You can update the approval status of a model version by using the AWS SDK for Python (Boto3) or by using Amazon SageMaker Studio.
+You can also update the approval status of a model version as part of a condition step in a SageMaker pipeline.

+### Monitoring MLOps

+- Endpoint Invocation metrics include:
+  - Invocation4XXErrors and Invocation5XXErrors – The number of InvokeEndpoint requests where the model returned a 4xx HTTP response code or a 5xx HTTP response code.
+  - Invocations – The number of InvokeEndpoint requests sent to a model endpoint.
+  - InvocationsPerInstance – The number of invocations sent to a model, normalized by InstanceCount in each ProductionVariant.
+  - ModelLatency – The interval of time (in microseconds) taken by a model to respond as viewed from SageMaker.
+This interval includes the local communication times taken to send the request and to fetch the response from the container of a model.
+It also includes the time taken to complete the inference in the container.
+  - OverheadLatency – The interval of time (in microseconds) added to the time that is taken to respond to a client request by SageMaker overheads.
+This interval is measured from the time SageMaker receives the request until it returns a response to the client, minus the ModelLatency.

+- CodeWhisperer: artificial intelligence (AI)-powered code generator for IDEs and code editors.
+- Business goals and KPIs – An important part of planning a ML solution is identifying the success criteria, or key performance indicators (KPIs).
+You can use these KPIs to understand how well you are meeting your business goals.
+- Hosting infrastructure – Monitor the performance and cost of the hosting infrastructure.
+Is the hosting infrastructure appropriate for the demand?
+Are model latency and GPU utilization within acceptable parameters?
+- Model performance – Measure how well your model is generalizing against unseen data as measured by quality metrics such as accuracy, precision, recall, and F1 score.
+- Data Quality: ML models in production need to make predictions on real-life data that is not carefully curated like most training datasets.
+The statistical nature of the data your model receives in production might drift away from the nature of the baseline data it was trained on.
+In that case, the model begins to lose accuracy in its predictions.
+- Model quality monitoring jobs compute different metrics depending on the ML problem type, As  mean-squared error (MSE), root-mean-square error (RMSE), mean absolute error (MAE), or r-squared (R2) with regression problems.
+- Data quality drift – Production data distribution differs from data that is used for training.
+- Model quality drift – Predictions that a model makes differ from actual ground truth labels that the model attempts to predict.
+- Feature attribution drift – The contribution of individual features to model predictions differs from the baseline that was established during model training.
+- Bias drift – Bias was introduced because of change in production data distribution or application.
+(The production dataset differs from the training set)
+- feature attribution reports provide insights into whether a particular model input, or feature, has more influence than expected on overall model behavior.
+SageMaker Model Monitor integration with SageMaker Clarify provides explainability tools for deployed models hosted in SageMaker.
+SageMaker Clarify offers a scalable implementation of Shapley Additive xPlanations (SHAP), based on the Shapley value from cooperative game theory.
+The model explainability monitor assigns each feature an importance value for a particular prediction.
+It calculates a normalized, global SHAP score for the model which compares feature attribution for live production data with the baseline.
+- Bias differs from variance, which is the level of small fluctuations or noise common in complex data sets.
+Bias tends to cause model predictions to overgeneralize, and variance tends to cause models to undergeneralize.
+Increasing variance is one method for reducing the impact of bias.
+Amazon SageMaker Clarify detects potential bias during data preparation, after model training, and in a deployed model by examining attributes that you specify.
+SageMaker Clarify bias detection capabilities are integrated into Amazon SageMaker Model Monitor.
+When SageMaker detects bias beyond a certain threshold, it automatically generates metrics that you can view in Amazon SageMaker Studio and through Amazon CloudWatch metrics and alarms.
+- Amazon SageMaker Model Monitor continuously monitors the quality of Amazon SageMaker machine learning models in production.
+Model Monitoring provides visibility into data and model quality and can alert you to problems in your application.
+- If you are monitoring a real-time endpoint, you can also visualize metrics in Amazon SageMaker Studio.
+You can select a specific monitoring job to view details.
+You can create charts in SageMaker Studio to visualize the baseline and captured values for metrics that are calculated by the monitoring job.